Tee-works/big-data-processing-platform/README.md

    - EMR Cluster in private subnet (10.100.2.0/24)
    - MWAA (Managed Workflows for Apache Airflow) for orchestration deployed in the two private subnets for high availability
    - Auto-scaling based on workload
-   - NAT Gateways in each private subnet for limited internet access (primarily for Airflow email notifications)
+   - NAT Gateways with Elastic IPs for limited internet access (primarily for Airflow email notifications)
-   - Elastic Network Interface (ENI) for secure communication between MWAA and EMR clusters

 3. **Storage Layer**
    - S3 Data Lake with organized structure: